This blog may contain affiliate links. Read our disclosure policy for more info.

 Whether you’re planning to spend a week in Costa Rica or longer, adding this little island to your itinerary is a great choice.
 But, if you’re planning a trip here, you probably have some questions.
 So, let me help!

-I’ll share my top things to know before visiting Caño Island, so you’re prepared for your own trip here.
+After spending some time on this beautiful island I’ll share my top things to know before visiting Caño Island, so you’re prepared for your own trip here.